Combating non-native & invasive species in the UK

 Along with the environmental impact of allowing invasive species to flourish, there is a wider cultural issue at hand.
 In Britain, we have many stunning buildings and multiple examples of fine historical architecture.
 Our churches, castles, cathedrals, and manor houses attract tourists from across the globe, and non-native species such as Japanese knotweed can threaten the structural integrity of these historical attractions.

-From a sentimental point of view, it would be a disaster for Britain’s historical buildings to be affected by species that have been brought over before the potential consequences were understood.
+From a sentimental point of view, it would be a disaster for Britain’s historic buildings to be affected by species that have been brought over before the potential consequences were understood.

 As well as the environmental, wildlife, and cultural considerations that landowners should consider in their approach to non-native species, there is also an economic responsibility.
 Allowing invasive plant species such as Japanese Knotweed to grow without challenge can severely impact the local economy by putting important buildings and commercial centres at risk of structural damage.